closeio/making.close.com/_posts/2023-06-15-native-enums-or-check-constraints-in-postgresql/index.md

 ## String columns with `CHECK` constraints

 String columns with `CHECK` constraints keep the most important property we want with enums: we can enforce data correctness in the database.
 But it also comes with more flexibility: updating a `CHECK` constraint in the most complex cases is more manageable.

-The procedure to update a `CHECK` constraint is a bit more complicated than the simpler enum update cases, but it is simpler in the most complex enum update cases.
-And there's one very good thing about it: it's the same for all cases, so you don't have to remember multiple options.
+And because you use the same method in all cases, you don't have to remember multiple options.

 To update a `CHECK` constraint, we do something like this: